aleppax/upyftsconf/README.md

 a simplicistic way of storing configuration data for projects written in micropython. (single file, 92 lines of code)

 ## How it works
-copy the file config.py where you like inside your project, import it.
+copy the file config.py inside a "libs" folder, import it.

 If you want edit it adding as many dictionaries as you wish, those are factory settings but can be modified afterwards.